Brake Maintenance for EVs: Preventing Corrosion in Low-Use Systems

 If you live in an area where road salt is prevalent, such as the Northeastern US or Canada, the "undercarriage wash" at a commercial car wash is insufficient.
 Salt gets trapped in the tight tolerances of the caliper bracket.
 A manual pressure wash focused specifically on the caliper assemblies every two weeks during winter can prevent the chemical reaction that leads to "caliper freeze."

-Operational Field Evidence
+Operational Evidence

 Case Study: High-Mileage Rideshare Fleet